walles/moar/README.md

  * Arrow down through the whole file, then arrow up again
  * Page down through the whole file, then page up again
  * Search highlighting

+* Make sure we get the line length right even with unicode characters present in the lines.
+Verify by looking at where the truncation markers end up.